isabelleting/PacMen-Exercise/README.md

 ## Description

-A fun game where you can add many PacMan and have them bounce around the window at different velocities.
+A fun game with MIT xPro where you can add many PacMan and have them bounce around the browser window at different velocities.

 ## How To Run

-Click Add PacMan to add as many as you like.
+After loading in a browser window, click Add PacMan to add as many as you like.
 Click Start Game to get them going and click again if you want them to speed up.

 ## Future Roadmap

+I would like to have each Add PacMan click generate a random color PacMan and add fruits to the game as well.

 ## License